jamesdfurtado/gitminihub/app/api/PUSH_PULL.md

 When GitMini CLI makes a push, we do:

-"POST /api/remote/push", with the following payload:
+"POST /api/remote/push", with the following payload as multipart/form-data:

-{
-  "user": "james",
-  "api_key": "abc123xyz",
-  "repo": "my-repo",
-  "branch": "main",

-  "last_known_remote_commit": "def456...",
-  "new_commit": "abc123..."
-}
+Form fields:
+- user: james
+- api_key: abc123xyz
+- repo: my-repo
+- branch: main
+- last_known_remote_commit: def456...
+- new_commit: abc123...

+File field:
-and an attached "new_objects.tar.gz" compressed file, which contains ONLY the new objects needed.
+- objects: new_objects.tar.gz (compressed file containing ONLY the new objects needed)

 Responses:

 Successful push:
 {
-  "status": "error",
+  "status": "ok",
+  "message": "Push successful.",
+  "branch": "<current-remote-branch>",
-  "message": "Non-fast-forward push rejected.
-Remote branch has diverged.", "branch": "<current-remote-branch>" "most_recent_remote_branch_commit": "ghi789..."  // the current remote branch's most recent commit (should be the commit we just pushed up)
+  "most_recent_remote_branch_commit": "ghi789..."  // the current remote branch's most recent commit (should be the commit we just pushed up)
 }
-Updated head field should be then used to update the associated commit in the local remote_branch.json

 rejected- non-fast forward push.
 This happens when last_known_remote_commit does not match the current commit at refs/heads/<branch>